Starting a Business in Ireland

 Tax

-How your business is taxed depends on whether it is incorporated as a company.
+How your business is taxed depends on whether or not it is incorporated as a company.
 If it is a company then it is liable for corporation tax.
-If your business is not incorporated you are considered to be a sole trader and you pay tax under the self-assessment system.
-Further information on tax is available in our document on tax for self-employed people and from Revenue.
+If your business is not incorporated as a company then you are considered to be a sole trader and you pay tax under the self-assessment system.
+Further information on tax for self-employed people is avaible here and from Revenue.

 PRSI